The best way to ensure progress in the iron game is to set personal goals that you want to achieve.

 4) “I want to add 10lbs of muscle mass to my frame.”

-When the goal you set is specific it gives your end goals a frame of reference.
-This is how you set goals and achieve them.
+When the goal you set is specific it gives your end goal a clear frame of reference.
+This is how you set goals and actually achieve them.

-If you are a skinny scarecrow, as I once was, don’t settle for the cheap “I want to get bigger” goal.
+If you are a skinny scarecrow, as I once was, don’t settle for the fake hustle “I want to get bigger” goal.

-Set a specific amount of muscle mass that you want to build and focus on doing everything you can to add that muscle mass.
-This is how you set goals and achieve them.
+Set a specific amount of muscle mass that you want to build and then focus on doing everything you can to add that muscle to your frame.
+This is how you set goals and actually achieve them.

 If you are fat and flabby, don’t settle for the token “I want to lose weight” goal.

-Set a specific goal to lose a certain amount of body fat and focus on doing everything that you can to drop that fat.
-This is how you set goals and achieve them.
+Set a specific goal to lose a certain amount of body fat and then focus on doing everything that you c to drop that fat.
+This is how you set goals and actually achieve them.

 I’ll leave you with a story about a guy I know.

-He couldn’t tell you where the gym was going to be located or the name of it, but he kept saying “I’m going to open a gym.”
-8 years passed and the gym was still not open.
+He couldn’t tell you where the gym was going to be located or the name of it, but he kept saying, “I’m going to open a gym.”

-Halfway through that eighth year something changed.
-He actually set a date to open the gym in 2016 and began to aggressively look for a location.
+But halfway through that eighth year something changed.
+He actually set a date to open the gym in the fall of 2016 and began to aggressively look for a location.

 That guy was me and that gym is The Center.
-When I set a specific goal is when the job got done.
+When I set a specific goal is when the cot dang job got done.

-In order to maximize your chances of reaching a goal, make sure what you are aiming for is specific or your goal will continue to be drifting forever in the dustbins of oblivion.
+In order to maximize your chances of reaching a goal, make sure what you are aiming for is specific or your goal will be swept up into the dustbins of oblivion.

 I’ll holla at you next time.